Ukraine Engagement

 Strategic development of Ecoaction's agricultural program

-Ecoaction is focused on the green reconstruction of Ukraine's agricultural sector, leveraging the EU accession process as a key opportunity.
-Our main goal - to promote sustainable agricultural practices, particularly for nutrient management.
-With better practices, we aim to tackle environmental issues like water pollution, greenhouse gas emissions, and biodiversity loss while ensuring food security.
-We are strengthening our network with agricultural advisors and smallholders, engaging in advocacy and developing pilot projects to improve fertilizer management.
+Ecoaction focuses on the green reconstruction of Ukraine’s agricultural sector, viewing the EU accession process as a crucial opportunity.
+Their main goal is to promote sustainable agricultural practices, especially in nutrient management.
+By adopting better practices, they aim to address environmental challenges such as water pollution, greenhouse gas emissions, and biodiversity loss, while also ensuring food security.
+To achieve this, they are strengthening their network of agricultural advisors and smallholder farmers, engaging in advocacy, and developing pilot projects to improve fertilizer management.

 More